rikvegter/handwriting_recognition/style/scripts/readme.md

       - If requested, write out the style of the best match to a text file in the image directory for each classified fragment

 # Scripts
+There are four scripts in the `scripts/` directory, corresponding to the four steps of the pipeline.
+The scripts save intermediate data files in `data/`, so we can for example do preprocessing and fraglet extraction once, and then train a number of classifiers on this data with different parameters.

+There is an additional script (`scripts/plot_data.py`) which allows the intermediate data files to be visualized to verify the choice of preporcessing parameters.

+The arguments of these scripts are documented in the `argparse` help, which is accessible by calling `python3 scripts/<script>.py --help`.

+There are two bash scripts that call the python scripts to train the classifier or to classify images in a directory:

+ - `train_classifier.sh` can be called without further arguments to train a classifier and save it to `classifier/`.
+A pre-trained classifier is included with the repository so this should not be necessary.
+ - `style_classification.sh` can be called

 ## `classify_style.py`